carpentries-incubator/proposals/README.md

 Submitting a lesson or a lesson idea to this repository should be viewed as a first stage in making your lesson materials broadly available to The Carpentries community.
 Any lesson that uses The Carpentries [lesson template][lesson-template] and follows our [Code of Conduct][coc] can be hosted in The Carpentries Incubator.

 In the near future, we will also provide a friendly, community-supported, peer-review process for lessons.
 After the peer-review process, the lessons will be hosted in [The Carpentries Lab][carpentries-lab] and will be officially endorsed by The Carpentries as high-quality resources.

+## The Carpentries Incubator vs The Carpentries Lab
+The Carpentries Incubator is for:
+* Collaborative lesson development
+* Providing visibility on lessons that are being worked on

+[The Carpentries Lab][carpentries-lab] is for:
+* Repository of peer-reviewed, short-format, lessons that use the teaching approach and lesson design from the Carpentries
+* Getting peer-review on the content of the lesson in the way traditional journal peer-review wouldn’t be able to provide.

+**If you haven’t already been invited to submit your lesson materials to The Carpentries Lab, please submit to The Carpentries Incubator.**

 ## Why should you submit your lesson to The Carpentries Incubator